RandolphG/Kalendar/README.md

 - reselect

-> Develop only the frontend part of the solution, but you are free to use any frontend framework (SSR is okay as well)
+> Develop only the frontend part of the solution.

-> There should be a month calendar that shows the launch events
+> The month calendar shows the launch events

-> Please do not use existing calendar components but develop your own
+> No use of existing calendar component

 > The point above does not apply to other components

-> There should be a selector of Agencies (if you have enough time add support for viewing multiple agencies)
+> Include  a selector of Agencies (add support for viewing multiple agencies)

+> Add support for viewing multiple agencies

-> When the user clicks on a launch event, a countdown (T-time before the launch or T+time after the launch) should be displayed somewhere on the page
+> Clicks on a launch event, shows  countdown

+> (T-Minus before & after launch) should be displayed